ahars/spark-jhipster/README.md

 ## Test

-Test with the project [Metrics Spark] (https://github.com/ahars/metrics-spark) to report to a Spark Streaming test.
+Test with the repo [metrics-spark-receiver] (https://github.com/ippontech/metrics-spark-receiver) to report to a Spark Streaming test.

 Run the Jhipster app with the Maven command :
 ```
 $ mvn spring-boot:run
 ```